-UNIVAC 1100/20 configurations feature up to 524K words of semiconductor main memory, a new System Console, and an optional Communications/Symbiont Processor with expanded communications capabilities.
-Rental for UNIVAC 1100/20 systems ranges from \$25,000 to as much as \$80,000 for a large system.
+UNIVAC 1100/20 configurations feature up to 524K words of semiconductor main memory, a CRT system console, and an optional Communications/Symbiont Processor with expanded communications capabilities.
+Rental for 1100/20 systems ranges from about \$25,000 to as much as \$80,000 for a large system.